Bobby Wagner

-Bobby Joseph Wagner (born June 27, 1990) is an American professional football linebacker for the Washington Commanders of the National Football League (NFL).
-He played college football for the Utah State Aggies and was selected by the Seattle Seahawks in the second round of the 2012 NFL draft.
-Wagner also played for the Los Angeles Rams in 2022.
+Bobby Joseph Wagner (born June 27, 1990) is an American professional football linebacker.
+Wagner played college football for the Utah State Aggies and was selected by the Seattle Seahawks in the second round of the 2012 NFL draft.
+He spent ten years with the Seahawks before playing for the Los Angeles Rams in 2022, later returning to Seattle for a second stint in 2023.
+He then spent two seasons playing for the Washington Commanders.

 Regarded as one of the greatest linebackers in NFL history, Wagner is a member of the NFL 2010s All-Decade Team and won Super Bowl XLVIII with the Seahawks in 2013.
-He is also a ten-time Pro Bowler, an eleven-time All-Pro selection, a three-time NFL tackles leader, and leads all active players in career tackles.
-Wagner also won the Art Rooney Award in 2023.
+He is also a ten-time Pro Bowler, an eleven-time All-Pro selection, a three-time NFL combined tackles leader, and leads all active players in career tackles.
+Wagner won the 2023 Art Rooney Award and was named the 2025 Walter Payton NFL Man of the Year.
 He is also a minority owner of the WNBA's Seattle Storm.

 Early life

 Wagner was born on June 27, 1990, in Los Angeles, California.
 He attended Colony High School in Ontario, California, where he played high school football for the Titans.
 In 2007, he registered 125 tackles (92 solo, 33 assists), including four sacks as a senior.
 He also played tight end, tallying 37 catches for 595 yards with 11 touchdowns.
 He received all-CIF Central Division honors as well as all-Mount Baldy League accolades.
 He earned second-team California Division 2 all-state honors after helping lead the Titans to a CIF division title and was named to the All-San Bernardino County team.
 Considered a two-star recruit by Rivals.com, Wagner's only offer came from Utah State.